Scelioninae

-Scelioninae is a subfamily of wasps in the family Platygastridae.
+Scelioninae is a subfamily of wasps in the family Scelionidae.
 It is a very large cosmopolitan group (over 3000 described species in some 160 genera) of exclusively parasitoid wasps, mostly small (0.5–10 mm), often black, often highly sculptured, usually with geniculate (elbowed) antennae that have a 9- or 10-segmented flagellum.
-It was formerly considered to be a family Scelionidae but has been reclassified as a subfamily of the Platygastridae.
+It was formerly classified as a subfamily of the Platygastridae, but in 2021 the family Scelionidae was revived, containing the subfamilies Scelioninae, Teleasinae, and Telenominae.

-The subfamilies Scelioninae, Teleasinae, and Telenominae were formerly in the family Scelionidae, but Scelionidae was combined with the family Platygastridae because of genetic similarities.
-The name Platygastridae was retained for the resulting family because of seniority.
-This change is not accepted by all authorities: Telenominae is a subfamily of Scelionidae according to the Australian Faunal Directory.

 Biology

 They are generally idiobionts, attacking the eggs of many different types of insects, spiders, butterflies (the hackberry emperor, for example) and many are important in biological control.
 Several genera are wingless, and a few attack aquatic insect eggs underwater.